em7/cl-cookbook/dynamic-libraries.md

 ./make-shared-library.sh --fancy
 ~~~

-Note that the shared library has `.so` extension even on Windows and Mac
-but it seems to work just fine.
-If you use Roswell in MSYS2, it can sometimes
-use you Windows home directory rather than your MSYS2 home diretory, which
-are different paths.
-So the path to Roswell is `/C/Users/<username>/.roswell`,
+Note that the shared library has a `.so` extension even on Windows and Mac, but it seems to work just fine.
+If you use Roswell in MSYS2, it can sometimes use your Windows home directory rather than your MSYS2 home directory, which are different paths.
+Therefore, the path to Roswell might be `/C/Users/<username>/.roswell`,
 not `~/.roswell/`.

-### Download and setup SBCL-Librarian
+### Download and Setup SBCL-Librarian

-Clone the SBCL-Librarian repostiory
+Clone the SBCL-Librarian repostiory:

 ~~~bash
 git clone https://github.com/quil-lang/sbcl-librarian.git